Operators of quantum theory of Dirac's free field: Algebraic properties of associated operators

-In the passive mode of MR the generators $\{ E(p), p^i, \tilde J_i,\tilde K_i\}$ of the algebra Lie$(\tilde{T})$ associated to Lie$({T})$ satisfy similar commutation rules allowing the splittings (\ref{tilJ}) and (\ref{tilK}) which separate the orbital parts from the spin ones.
+In MR the generators $\{ E(p), p^i, \tilde J_i,\tilde K_i\}$ of the algebra Lie$(\tilde{T})$ associated to Lie$({T})$ satisfy similar commutation rules allowing the splittings (\ref{tilJ}) and (\ref{tilK}) which separate the orbital parts from the spin ones.
 In the case of rotations both the angular momentum and spin operator are conserved separately their components forming two independent $su(2)\sim so(3)$ algebras,

 In contrast, the operators $\tilde K^o$ and $\tilde K^s$ do not commute among themselves,

 which means that the factorization (\ref{factor}) cannot be extended to the entire $sl(2,\mathbb{C})$ algebra.
 Nevertheless, the commutation relations